-5 Flatirons That Leave Your Strands Silky (Not Fried)
+5 Best Flatirons That Leave Your Strands Silky (Not Fried)

 Confession: Although we know about the damage that heating tools can cause our tresses, we spend quite a bit (okay, too much) time applying heat to our hair.
 In hopes of reducing breakage while still achieving silky smooth locks, we set out on a search to find the best flatirons for minimal hair damage.